 You want to foster positive associations, so tie your voice to your company values and mission.
 People want to connect with their employers, and knowing that your values line up with theirs is a great way to have that happen.
 Especially with Millennials and the up-and-coming Generation Y cohort, this matching of missions is key.

 The next piece to this puzzle is to personalize your communications.
 When you’re interacting with blog followers or friends on Facebook, use first names.
 Make reference to posts of theirs that you’ve read and enjoyed.
-And most of all, respond in voice!
+And most of all, respond in a voice!
 All of this will combine to put a friendly face on your company and your brand, and let everybody know that you understand their perspectives and respect them.

 This applies to all of your presences, from the company blog to Twitter to the contact form on your careers page.
 It also means you have your entry updated and are monitoring the big review sites like Glassdoor and LinkedIn.
 It also means you have your SEO sorted out with site maps and location indexes and your company bio is current on social media.